tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: put black_suitcase in Entrance
 		- DONE: test!

+	- INPROC: Figure out Liquid handling
+		- DONE: Research Infocom liquids
+				- Zork: Glass Bottle
+					- has one 'quantity of water'
+					- bottle must be held to be drunk
+					- bottle must be openned to be drunk
+				- Enchanter: Jug
+					- has multiple quantities of water
+					- jug has no 'cap': "The jug has no cover.
+It can't be openned or closed."
+					- must be at least a little 'thirsty' to drink water
+				- Other uses (in Zork):
+					- Water can be poured on flame to put it out
+					- Water can be poured on the heated bell to cool it
-	- TBD: Portable Liquid Container
+		- INPROC: Long-term Liquid plans
-		- figure out how to fix Liquid Container...
+			- Liquid class
-			- for now maybe make max_weight = 0.5, Liquid => Item, water weight = 0.5 (???)
-			- test out 'open bottle' in Zork
-			- think through possible results of liquid contact:
+				- The primary liquid in the game will be water
+				- Main liquid verbs = drink(), pour(), fill()
+					- drink() : 'drink Y from X'
+					- pour() : 'pour X from Y in / on Z'
+					- fill() : 'fill X with Y from Z'
+					- where 'Y' is a Liquid and 'X' and 'Z' are containers / bodies of water
+			- Non Liquid class properties related to liquids
+				- If water is poured in or on an object it has an effect:
-				- no special results - Container holds water
+					- no special results (if the obj is a Container then it holds the water)
 					- Obj unimpacted but water 'evaporates'
 					- Obj is ruined / disolved / rendered illegible (e.g. paper note); water "evaporates"
 					- Heated obj is cooled (Zork example; future)
 					- Flame is extinquished (Zork example; future)
+					- note that these effects are properties of the objects - NOT the liquid class

+		- figure out how to fix Liquid Container...
+			- for now maybe make max_weight = 0.5, Liquid => Item, water weight = 0.5 (???)

+		- TBD: Make liquid class Item so as to give it attribute bulk
+			- TBD: updated 'drink X' to 'drink X from Y' ?
+			- TBD: temp idea for bottle - just make capacity 0.5 and nothing else will fit in
+				- IDEA: full solution is to determine effect of liquid for each obj (evaporate, ruin, cool, etc)
+		- IDEA: Liquid handling:
+			- IDEA: basic terms
+				- IDEA: drink() [class Liquid method]; 'drink X from Y'
+				- IDEA: fill() [class HoldsLiquidMixIn]; 'fill X with Y', 'fill X from Y' (???)
+				- IDEA: pour() [class HoldsLiquidMixIn] ; 'pour X on / in Y', "Pour X from Y into Z"
+					- NOTE: requires is_item() & in_hand()
+			- IDEA: Advanced terms: mix(), stir(), shake()
+		- for Liquid: fill & pour
+		- additional water verbs needed: 'fill' and 'pour the <water> on the <noun>'
+			- Perhaps regular containers can't contain liquids?
 		- IDEA: HoldsLiquidMixIn and HoldsCreatureMixIn (???)
 		- TBD: create LiquidContainerMixIn
+		- TBD: create Liquid
+		- PUZZLE: Under Water Puzzle:
+			- treasure at bottom of old well - but need a magical way to hold your breath?
+			- old_well as water source in entrance_hall and also passage to... where?
+			- can hold breath for 4 turns, locked grate is 2 moves down, get warning on half air and last turn
+				- TBD: create LiquidContainer class
+					- TBD: create new LiquidContainer class
+					- TBD: instantiate old_well in the main_hall which contains fresh water
+					- TBD: update drink() to allow / error for drinking from the old_well
+			- lantern is water proof
+			- should be like rope puzzle for Zork I...
+				- you have everything you need in the remote room but can't get out without solving puzzle

 		- TBD: create Flask
 		- TBD: convert glass_bottle to Flask class
 		- IDEA: maybe now is the time to conver to Enchanter jug??